dbgate/dbgate/README.md

 * Archives - backup your data in JSON files on local filesystem (or on DbGate server, when using web application)
 * Charts, export chart to HTML page
 * For detailed info, how to run DbGate in docker container, visit [docker hub](https://hub.docker.com/r/dbgate/dbgate)
-* Extensible plugin architecture
+* Extensible plugin architecture -->

 ## How to contribute
 Any contributions are welcome.
 If you want to contribute without coding, consider following:
+* Tell your friends about DbGate or share on social networks - when more people will use DbGate, it will grow to be better
+* Write review on [Slant.co](https://www.slant.co/improve/options/41086/~dbgate-review) or [G2](https://www.g2.com/products/dbgate/reviews)
 * Create issue, if you find problem in app, or you have idea to new feature.
 If issue already exists, you could leave comment on it, to prioritise most wanted issues.
-* Tell your friends about DbGate or share on social networks - when more people will use DbGate, it will grow to be better
+* Become a backer on [Open collective](https://opencollective.com/dbgate)

 ## Why is DbGate different
 There are many database managers now, so why DbGate?
 * Works everywhere - Windows, Linux, Mac, Web browser (+mobile web is planned), without compromises in features
 * Based on standalone NPM packages, scripts can be run without DbGate (example - [CSV export](https://www.npmjs.com/package/dbgate-plugin-csv) )
-* Many data browsing functions based using foreign keys - master/detail, expand columns, expandable form view (on screenshot above)
+* Many data browsing functions based using foreign keys - master/detail, expand columns, expandable form view

 ## Design goals
 * Application simplicity - DbGate takes the best and only the best from old [DbGate](http://www.jenasoft.com/dbgate), [DatAdmin](http://www.jenasoft.com/datadmin) and [DbMouse](http://www.jenasoft.com/dbmouse) .